 I’m 1.80cm high, quite broad shoulders, long arms and I’m using the size M, the one I normally use for Helly Hansen.
 Here we have to work on the fit.
 The prototype is too square, there is too much loose fabric towards the sides.
 A more athletic fit is needed, in the lines of the Odin Veor jacket, or even more aggressive, considering that in this category weight and compressibility is key.

-When I use it as the shell it works really well blocking the wind, even cold winds.
+When I use it as the shell it does work really well blocking the wind, even cold winds.
 It has been a good ally on those spring ski touring days that I want to have a t-shirt or light base layer under as I know it will be warm towards mid day, but at the same time I know it’s going to be cold on the first hours, north faces and ridges, so I want to roll with a light insulating layer and be protected from the wind.
 Moreover, using the lifaloft as windbreaker and midlayer I can still carry a hardshell, so I don’t need to make a bet with variable weather.

 On the last trip to arctic Norway I took the Lifaloft and the Odin Veor jacket and I realised they worked very well together.
 Quite many days we had proper winter conditions, so while crossing the valleys and climbing till two thirds of the mountains I was going with a baselayer and the lifaloft.
 Then cold winds started to raise, so I was putting the Hardshell on, and finally as soon as we reached the summit and temperatures dropped significantly, I would get the Odin Veor over everything.
 In that case I would not loose hit while grouping together, make photos, do the transitions to ski mode, pak everything, figure out the strategy for the descent and finally ski down.